YOSTINA-dh/-Milestone-Project-one/README.md

 * [Hover.css](https://ianlunn.github.io/Hover/) - used to animate the naviagtion links, services icons and social media icons.

 ### Tools
-* [visual studio](https://code.visualstudio.com/) - used for my local machine and use as my first  IDE for this project.
+* [Visual Studio](https://code.visualstudio.com/) - used for my local machine and use as my first  IDE for this project.
 * [Gitpod](https://www.gitpod.io) - used as a second IDE for this project.
 * [Git](https://git-scm.com/) - used for version control.
 * [Github](https://github.com/) - used to host repository and live website.